awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Blueprints.md

 You can use the HAR files to view detailed performance data about the web pages\.
 You can analyze the list of web requests and catch performance issues such as time to load for an item\.

-If your canary uses the `syn-nodejs-puppeteer-3.1` or later runtime version, you can use the heartbeat monitoring blueprint to monitor multiple URLs and see the status, duration, associated screenshots, and failure reason or each URL in the step summary of the canary run report\.
+If your canary uses the `syn-nodejs-puppeteer-3.1` or later runtime version, you can use the heartbeat monitoring blueprint to monitor multiple URLs and see the status, duration, associated screenshots, and failure reason for each URL in the step summary of the canary run report\.

 ## API canary<a name="CloudWatch_Synthetics_Canaries_Blueprints_API"></a>